 Sartre draws a basic aesthetic implication from the thesis that meaning in the world depends on acts of consciousness: the fundamental aim of the work of art is to deliberately and consistently exert this uniquely human quality to introduce meaningful order and regularities into the world.
-Whereas in the “natural attitude” this happens without the agent's awareness (in the form of natural perception, non-scientific knowledge, and so on), in artistic practice the order, regularities, perspectives, and meaningful relationships are formalised, emphasised, systematised, and wilfully arranged.
-The simultaneous effect is to “reveal” significant features of the world and to gain a reflexive, self-assured sense of being revealers of the world and ‘manifesting’ it.
+Whereas in the “natural attitude” this happens without the agent’s awareness (in the form of natural perception, folk and scientific knowledge), in artistic practice the order, regularities, perspectives, and meaningful relationships are formalised, emphasised, systematised, and wilfully arranged.
+The simultaneous effect is to “reveal” significant features of the world and to gain a reflexive sense of being revealers of the world and ‘manifesting’ it.
 Thus, our sense of freedom is tremendously increased:

 One of the chief motives of artistic creation is certainly the need of feeling that we are essential in relationship to the world.
 If I fix on canvas or in writing a certain aspect of the fields or the sea or a look on someone’s face which I have disclosed, I am conscious of having produced them by condensing relationships, by introducing order where there was none, by imposing the unity of mind on the diversity of things (Sartre 1948a, 27).

 Thus the first aspect of aesthetic pleasure is this double “joy” (Sartre 1948a, 41) of “disclosing” the world and fully appropriating the unique power to do so, becoming aware and exercising our radical freedom.
-This first aspect of aesthetic pleasure can be called “metaphysical”, since it arises from the fundamental relation between humans and the world.
+This first aspect of aesthetic pleasure can be called “metaphysical”, since it arises from the fundamental relation between humans and the world (Howells 1988).

 Such an intimate link between metaphysics and art explains why existentialists often place certain artists on a level equal or superior to the philosophers: Camus with Dostoievski, Marcel with Bach, Merleau-Ponty with Cézanne, Sartre and de Beauvoir with Faulkner and Kafka.
 It also partly explains why most existentialist philosophers were equally, or in fact more, active as creative writers.
-According to them, there are no real differences between metaphysical inquiry and artistic practice: both are ways of revealing to human beings their own freedom and responsibility.
+According to them, metaphysical inquiry and artistic practice share a fundamental aim: both are ways of revealing to human beings their own freedom and responsibility.